By Jim Ferri

 Drive around Ireland’s Ring of Kerry, and you’ll quickly discover why it’s one of the most popular trips in Ireland.

-Beginning and ending Killarney on the southwest coast of Ireland, it’s an easy drive with beautiful inland and coastal views.
+Beginning and ending in Killarney on the southwest coast of Ireland, it’s an easy drive with beautiful inland and coastal views.
+There is an interactive driving map of the Ring of Kerry below, which you can also use on your smartphone as you travel.

-The drive itself is only about 125 miles in length, but don’t let that fool you.
+The drive along the Ring of Kerry itself is only about 125 miles in length, but don’t let that fool you.
 You’ll be driving on a winding two-lane road, and you’ll likely find yourself stuck behind a few tour buses.
-And, of course, you’ll want to stop numerous times for photos or to grab a pub lunch.
+And, of course, you’ll want to stop numerous times for photos along the Ring of Kerry or to grab a pub lunch.
 Most likely it will be a very full day.

 Begin in Killarney